When and How to Stop Breastfeeding a Baby

 • Your breasts may become tender or sore to touch; this may happen due to milk accumulation in the breasts.
 In some cases, breast engorgement may occur, which may be an extremely painful condition.
 For this reason, it is suggested that weaning off should be a gradual and not a sudden process.

-• If you did not have periods while breastfeeding then worry not because soon you will have those four days of the bloody show.
-Many breastfeeding mothers may not have their periods until they stop breastfeeding their babies, this condition is called temporary infertility or lactational amenorrhea.
+• If you did not have periods while breastfeeding, then worry not because soon you will have your menstrual cycle again (6).
+Many breastfeeding mothers may not have their periods until they stop breastfeeding their babies.
+This condition is called temporary infertility or lactational amenorrhea.
 Therefore, you may begin menstruating soon after you wean off your baby.

 • Most women tend to put on weight after they stop breastfeeding their baby.
 This may happen because of extra calorie intake that happens during the breastfeeding days and which may not go down the moment they wean off their baby.
 However, this may be controlled with strong willpower, but still, it may take a few days or few weeks time to cut down on the calories.